puma13992/cinematography/README.md

   ![Edit profile](/documentation/features/profile-edit-form.png)

+  - Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Change password**

   - Logged in users can change their password by clicking on the drop down button in their profile card.
   - Users must enter their new password twice.

   ![Change password](/documentation/features/change-password-in-profile.png)

+  - Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Messages**